-9. Patents
+10. Patents

-9.1 Laws
+10.1 Laws Applicable Laws

-Applicable Laws
+UK patents are subject to the Patents Act 1977, as amended (the Patents Act), as interpreted in a substantial body of case law.
+The UK is a common law jurisdiction with a binding system of precedent, so the UK courts are bound to follow earlier decisions on the interpretation and application of the

-UK patents are subject to the Patents Act 1977 as amended ("Patents Act"), as interpreted in a substantial body of case law.
-The UK is a common law jurisdiction with a binding system of precedent, so the UK courts are bound to follow earlier decisions on the interpretation and application of the Patents Act.
+Patents Act.

-The UK is a signatory to the Patent Co-operation Treaty 1970 ("PCT") and the European Patent Convention 2000 ("EPC 2000"), which are implemented in the Patents Act.
-The PCT is administered by the World Intellectual Property Office, and most jurisdictions likely to be of interest to a patent applicant are signatories.
+The UK is a signatory to the Patent Co-operation Treaty 1970 (PCT) and the European Patent Convention 2000 (EPC 2000), which are implemented in the Patents Act.
+The PCT is administered by the World Intellectual Property Office and most jurisdictions likely to be of interest to a patent applicant are signatories.
 The PCT provides a single route for filing an application in all of the contracting countries, but examination and grant are dealt with by national or regional patent offices.
 The EPC 2000 provides a single route for the examination and grant of a patent across all contracting European states via the European Patent Office, although once granted a European patent operates as a bundle of individual national patents.

-The UK is also a signatory to the Unified Patent Court Agreement ("UPCA") which, together with the associated EU regulations establishing the Unitary Patent, provides for the grant and enforcement of a single unitary patent across all participating EU Member States.
-The UPCA (and consequential amendments to the Patents Act) will come into force once it has been ratified by the UK and Germany.
-However, the combination of Brexit and a constitutional challenge to the UPC Agreement in Germany has made it uncertain whether the UPCA will come into force in its current form, or at all.
-There is no clear timetable at present.
+The UK is also a signatory to the Unified Patent Court Agreement (UPCA) which, together with the associated EU regulations establishing the Unitary Patent, provides for the grant and enforcement of a single unitary patent across all participating EU Member States.
+The UPCA (and consequential amendments to the Patents Act) will come into force once it has been ratified by Germany.
+However, the combination of Brexit and a constitutional challenge to the UPCA greement in Germany has left it uncertain whether the UPCA will come into force in its current form, or at all.
+It is possible the unitary patent system will start in 2019, but there is no clear timetable at present.

-Finally, extensions of UK patents by supplementary protection certificates ("SPCs") and paediatric extensions are governed by EU law, as discussed further below.
+Finally, extensions of UK patents by supplementary protection certificates (SPCs) and paediatric extensions are governed by EU law, as discussed further below.